Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 A folded multi-layer car cover on a car hood

 A car cover is the cheapest real protection you can buy, but the wrong one will scratch your paint or blow into the neighbor's yard.
-After parking test cars outside through rain, blazing sun and dusty wind, the Kayme 6-Layer Waterproof Car Cover is our best overall — it's the one cover that's genuinely waterproof on the outside and genuinely soft on the inside, and its straps keep it planted when the wind picks up.
+Across thousands of owner reviews covering rain, blazing sun and dusty wind, the Kayme 6-Layer Waterproof Car Cover is our best overall — it's the one cover that's genuinely waterproof on the outside and genuinely soft on the inside, and its straps keep it planted when the wind picks up.

 Top Picks at a Glance